hokmund/cnn-tips-and-tricks/README.md

 4. Run `pip install -r requirements.txt`

 Code was developed and tested on Ubuntu 16.04 and Python 3.6.
-However, it should work on Windows and Mac OS with Python 3.4+ versions as well.
+However, it should work on Windows and Mac OS as well.